shubhaaaaaaa/weather-app-react/README.md

 # weather-app-react
-A weather app using React Native.
+A weather app using React JS.